-The Government of Tanzania has taken initiatives to ensure that communication ((ICT, Postal and Broadcasting), as a universal right, is accessible to its entire population which form a significant driver to investment.
-One of the initiatives was the establishment the Universal Communications Service Access Fund (UCSAF) Fund to facilitate access to communication services.
-While it is the responsibility of private entities to provide communication services, the Government realized that not all areas in the country could be economically viable for provision of communication services, the Fund came to existence to ensure that even remote areas which are economically disadvantaged have access to communication services.
+The Government of Tanzania has taken initiatives to ensure that communication (ICT, postal, and broadcasting), as a universal right, is accessible to its entire population, which is a significant driver of investment.
+One of the initiatives was the establishment of the Universal Communications Service Access Fund (UCSAF) to facilitate access to communication services.
+While it is the responsibility of private entities to provide communication services, the government realized that not all areas in the country could be economically viable for the provision of communication services.
+The Fund came into existence to ensure that even remote areas that are economically disadvantaged have access to communication services.